bennyfreemantle/100DaysOfCode/README.md

 **Today's Progress**: JavaScript basics continued

+**Thoughts:** How to approach receiving / giving feedback & the importance it has.
-**Thoughts:** Refresher on JS Objects and Arrays & how to add, remove, read and update them.
+Refresher on JS Objects and Arrays & how to add, remove, read and update them.
+Polishing up on the pair programming git clone, add, commit, push, pull work flow.

 ## Key Concepts